 It is not true that Spiritualists "regulate their conduct according to the revelations received."
 They receive communications from the Spirit-world just as they do from men, and test them by the same standard.
 Such revelations have no more weight than from mortals, and are not received as intheir lives according to the wild revelations he gives them.
 He teaches them to break the Sabbath and disobey the law, to eat with sinners; and their social practices are unmentionable.
-Here is what Paul himself says of one of the earliest and most famous Churches:
+Here is what Paul himself says of one of the earliest and most famous Churches: "For it hath been declared unto me of you, my brethren, by them which are of the house of Chloe, that there are contentions among you (1 Cor., I., 11).
+It is reported commonly that there is fornication among you, and such fornication as is not so much as named among the Gentiles, etc. (Y-1-2).
+Christ did not choose spotless company!
+It is doubtful if there is a spiritual lecturer in the land followed by a Mary Magdelene.
+The Christian Advocate, when asked who among the learned had received that doctrine, might have pointed to the great apostle of the Gentiles, and been silent.

-It is not true that their number is increased "principally" from the ranks of the "ignorant and vicious, and persons of weak understanding."
+It is not true that their number is increased "principally" from the ranks of the ignorant and vicious, and persons of weak understanding."

-We have no doubt had an historian mentioned the Christian Church twenty-five years after the death of Christ, he would have written precisely in this strain.
-He would have said of the Christians: An obscure sect, followers of a carpenter of Galliice, almost exclusively ignorant fishermen. low fellows, with women of doubiful character, and crazy enthusiasts.
+We have no doubt had an historian men-tioned the Christian Church twenty-five years after the death of Christ, he would have written precisely in this strain.
+He would have said of the Christians: An obscure sect, followers of a carpenter of Galliee, almost exclusively ignorant fishermen, low fellows, with women of doubtful character, and crazy enthusiasts.
 They believe this